Distributed Database Performance, Health, and Optimization with NuoDB Insights

 The database activity shown below is generated by 93 client connections, across two TEs.
 The connections to the processes have been stable over time, but are skewed; one TE has 80 of the 93 connections.
 This configuration works well, however, typically you’d be looking for a more balanced distribution of connections across TEs.

 NuoDB Insights is set up to capture NuoDB-specific data, yet generic enough to enrich it with application-provided data for a complete view.
-Collecting application data points can be done by having the application write data to a log file, and then configure the NuoCA LogStash Input Plugin to collect from that log file in near real time.
+Collecting application data points can be done by having the application write data to a log file.

 NuoDB Insights also helps to understand the utilization of hardware infrastructure components such as CPU, memory, and disk.
 These data points are collected to help to ensure the correct operating environment for the solution.
 Key metrics such as disk capacity, memory usage, and CPU consumption are collected.